python151/emilymiller.xyz/main/content/post/how-to-kernel-pwn.md

 - Adding custom components to the stock image (namely custom kernel modules and init scripts)
 - Discuss enabling / disabling specific kernel protections
 - Demonstrate the use of containerization to deploy as a CTF challenge
+- Show a prototype of a fully reproducible kernel challenge build system

+## Getting Started

-## Building your image and running it with qemu
+### Building your first image

 To start, go to the the [buildroot download's page](https://buildroot.org/download.html) to download an LTS version of buildroot.
 From here, you can unzip it with `tar -xvf /path/to/my/file.tar.gz`.